cheryld433/PasswordGen-/README.md

-JavaScript: Password Generator
+# Password Generator

-Using JavaScript this application will generate a password between 8 and 128 characters.
+Through a series of prompts, the user is able to generate a password between 8 and 128 characters.
+The user is given the option to add omitt four different character types:

-The application does the following;
-User selection of four different character types;
-*Special characters (see examples)
+*Special characters
 *Numeric characters
 *Lowercase characters
 *Uppercase characters

-Randomly select password characters.
-Write password on the clipboard.
+The password generator will randomly generate the password using the specifications the user indicates and write it on the clipboard.

+Link to Deployed site: https://cheryld433.github.io/PasswordGenerator/